 (Social Media Agent)

-Summarizes validated use cases from the gold database and publishes concise updates directly to BlueSky Social, ensuring broad visibility and engagement with a wider audience.
+Summarizes validated use cases from the gold database and publishes concise updates directly to my BlueSky Social account, ensuring broad visibility and engagement with a wider audience.

 Agent Orchestration

-For orchestrating the agents behind AIUseCaseHub.com, I rely on the Azure AI Agent Service, which simplifies agent creation by automatically managing conversation memory and providing an intuitive Python SDK to seamlessly integrate various tools.
-Additionally, Azure AI Agent Service supports multiple LLM models, including OpenAI’s GPT-4.1, GPT-4-mini, and GPT-4.1-nano.
-This flexibility allows me to strategically optimize costs by selecting smaller, less expensive models for simpler tasks while reserving powerful models for complex operations.
+For orchestrating the agents behind AIUseCaseHub.com, I rely on the Azure AI Agent Service, which simplifies agent creation by managing conversation memory and providing an intuitive Python SDK to seamlessly integrate various tools.
+Azure AI Agent Service supports multiple LLM models, including OpenAI’s GPT-4.1, GPT-4-mini, and GPT-4.1-nano.
+This flexibility allows me to strategically optimize costs by selecting the right model for each job.
+For example, I use smaller, less expensive models for simpler tasks such as web search while reserving powerful models for complex operations such as data extraction.

 Let’s now delve deeper into the specific tools utilized within this orchestration setup.